Tennis Elbow – Lateral Epicondylitis

 Lateral epicondylitis, commonly referred to as tennis elbow, is a painful condition of the outer top side of the forearm, near the elbow.
 It is usually characterized by inflamed extensor tendons, which connect to the extensor muscles that ultimately are used to straighten your fingers.
-These tendons, which connect the elbow joint to the forearm muscles, may be strained or may have small tears as a result of overuse and trauma through activities like swinging a tennis racket against the force of the ball.
-However, lateral epicondylitis may also develop from compression of one of the nerves in the arm, so a specific diagnosis from one of our Houston specialists is important for proper treatment to be provided.
+These tendons, which connect the elbow joint to the forearm muscles, may be strained or may have weakened from small tears as a result of overuse and trauma through activities like swinging a tennis racket against the force of the ball.
+However, tennis elbow may also develop from compression of one of the nerves in the arm, so a specific diagnosis from one of our Houston specialists is important for proper treatment to be provided.

 - Pain on the outer side of the upper forearm, near the elbow